dougeby/IntuneDocs/intune/windows-autopilot-hybrid.md

     ![Screenshot of delegate control](media/windows-autopilot-hybrid/object-types-computers.png)

-5. In the **Select Users, Computers, or Groups** dialog box, in the **Enter the objet names to select** box, enter the name of the computer where the Connector is installed.
+5. In the **Select Users, Computers, or Groups** dialog box, in the **Enter the object names to select** box, enter the name of the computer where the Connector is installed.

     ![Screenshot of delegate control](media/windows-autopilot-hybrid/enter-object-names.png)